learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 $ perl -e '$a=123; print "$a\n"'
 123

-$ # so, for command line usage, better to pass string as environment variable
+$ # so, for commandline usage, better to pass string as environment variable
+$ # they are accessible via the %ENV hash variable
+$ perl -le 'print $ENV{PWD}'
+/home/learnbyexample
+$ perl -le 'print $ENV{SHELL}'
+/bin/bash

 $ echo 'a#$%d' | perl -ne 'print if index($_, "#$%") != -1'
 $ echo 'a#$%d' | s='#$%' perl -ne 'print if index($_, $ENV{s}) != -1'
 a#$%d